Neomano

 The purple of the Native Americans

 Long after the "discovery" of America, some European adventurers observed in surprise how Native Americans in the things of what is now Ecuador, dyed their garments "milking" a small snail.
-The analogy with the ancient purple of Tire was obvious.
+The analogy with the ancient purple of Tyre was obvious.
 Surprised, they recounted their findings.
-One of them was the Spanish Antonio de Ulloa, another the English Thomas Astley, who wrote in his travel chronicle, in the seventeenth century, the following (I show the image, a version translated into Spanish).
+The most notable was the Spaniard Antonio de Ulloa, whose 1748 observation was collected in the General History of Travels —the monumental eighteenth-century compilation associated with the Englishman Thomas Astley—, where the following can be read (I show the image, a version translated into Spanish).

 … And it is to produce in a snail shell, entirely similar to that of ordinary snails, the small animal that contains the ancient purple, and whose species some modern people have judged to be entirely lost, because no knowledge remained of it.
 This species of snail is about the thickness of a walnut.
 Its production is attributed to the cliffs of the coast, because there are only those in which the sea bathes.
 It contains a liquor that is the true purple of the ancients, and that appears to be nothing other than their blood.